-Black spruce is the perfect wood for cross laminated timber and glue-laminated timber, where stability, stiffness and weight are all key considerations.
+Black spruce is a high-value Canadian wood species for engineered mass timber products where stability, stiffness and weight are key considerations.

 Canada’s Boreal Forest contains 210 billion trees.
 About 70% are black spruce – an extraordinary tree that thrives in the northern swamp and rock of the Canadian Shield.

-Due to the short growing season of the Boreal Forest, black spruce grows slowly, resulting in dense growth rings which give this species a high strength to weight ratio.
-It is the perfect wood for cross-laminated and glue-laminated timber, where strength, stability and weight are key considerations.
+Due to the short growing season of the Boreal Forest, black spruce grows slowly, resulting in dense growth rings which give this species a high strength-to-weight ratio.
+It is well suited for cross-laminated timber and glue-laminated timber systems used in modern mass timber construction.